Your Safety is Our Priority

 - Some Areas Closed: indoor features and high-touch areas in the Children’s Garden (including WaterPlay and the Klaus Family Tree House) are closed.
 Restrooms are open.

 - Deep Cleaning: the Garden has reduced the number of days that it is open, allowing a couple of days for deep cleaning per week and allowing any potential contamination to dissipate.
 Cleaning is according to Centers for Disease Control guidelines and includes frequent, regular cleaning throughout the day.
 There is a regular rotation of cleaning public restrooms, including sanitizing wipe down of high-touch areas.
 The admissions teams sanitizes kiosks before each business day and during the day as allowed with visitor flow.
 The Garden has hand sanitizer on-site, but also encourages guests to bring their own.
 You may want to bring your own water or water bottle, too.
 Touchless water bottle filling stations are operational, but water fountains are not available.

-- Dining and Shopping: The Garden Shop in the Visitors Center is operating under safety guidelines set by the Commonwealth of Virginia and Centers for Disease Control.
+- Shopping: The Garden Shop in the Visitors Center is operating under safety guidelines set by the Commonwealth of Virginia and Centers for Disease Control.
 All guests must have an admissions ticket to gain access to the Shop.
 Those who wish to visit the Shop have the option to do that when exiting the gardens, as the exit gate is right next to the Shop.

-The Garden has many themed garden areas and an engaging new exhibit, M&T Bank Wind, Waves and Light.
-More than a dozen large-scale, stainless steel sculptures that change and move with the wind are placed throughout the Garden.
+The Garden has many themed garden areas to explore and even a few surprises like fairy houses along the Tree Trail in the Children’s Garden!
 To learn more about the Garden, including measures ensuring your safety is our priority, take a look at our Visit Planner.
 You can even get a sneak peek with this brief video overview.
 We look forward to seeing you soon!